Helen Morgan (field hockey)

-Helen Jane Grandon (née Morgan; 20 July 1966 – 19 November 2020) was a field hockey player, who was a member of the British squad that won the bronze medal at the 1992 Summer Olympics in Barcelona.
+Helen Jane Morgan (née Grandon; 20 July 1966 – 19 November 2020) was a field hockey player, who was a member of the British squad that won the bronze medal at the 1992 Summer Olympics in Barcelona.

 She was educated at Porthcawl Comprehensive School, and joined Swansea hockey club at the age of thirteen.

 Later in her career, she played for and captained the Wales international football team.